CSDUMMI/Ideas/Stable-Coin.md

-advantage from buying in first, like they had with BTC or ETH, but they might be able to shape a totaly new, stable and secure market that only depends on the use of itself to stay stable.
+advantage from buying in first, like they had with BTC or ETH, but they might be able to shape a totaly new, stable and secure market that only depends on the activity of it's users to stay stable.

 And of course, before anybody will put his life savings or anything important on this blockchain, it must proof to him that it is trust worthy.